 Proper Disposal of Smoking Materials

-king materials such as cigarettes, cigars and lighted matches in plant pots, mulch laden landscapes, flower beds, shrubs, bushes, grassy areas or woods
+smoking materials such as cigarettes, cigars and lighted matches in plant pots, mulch laden landscapes, flower beds, shrubs, bushes, grassy areas or woods

 Use large, deep, non-tip/sturdy ashtrays to prevent smoking materials from igniting nearby